 Welcome to my Admissions Blog!

 Hey!
-My name is Tom, a second-year Political Science and Business major from Wenonah, NJ (South Jersey, the better one).
+My name is Tom, a third-year Political Science and Business major from Wenonah, NJ (South Jersey, the better one).
 Stick around to see what I’m up to, in Boston and Beyond.

 More About Me…